The time of the School: August 19 – September 1, 2018

 All participants are divided in two categories:

-- Students from Universities or organizations, cooperating with Samara University and having signed an intercollegiate agreement,
+- Students from Universities or organizations, having signed intercollegiate agreements on the cooperation with Samara University (partner Universities),

 The list of partner Universities and organizations: